bcirwis2021/bcirwis2021.github.io/cfp.md

 We invite papers on any aspect of Bayesian inference for real world interactive systems including:

 * Offline evaluation of recommender and interactive systems.
 * Bayesian methods in a production environment.
 * Comparison of Bayesian, off-policy and other heuristic approaches for offline metrics.
 * Probabilistic approaches applied to contextual bandits and reinforcement learning approaches.
 * Probabilistic approaches to incrementality and attribution.
 * Non-Bayesian approaches and trade-offs with Bayesian approaches.
 * Contextual bandit algorithms.

+We are particularly interested in case studies of applying machine learning methods to interactive systems that _did_ or _did_not_ use Bayesian or likelihood based methods with a discussion about why this choice was made in terms of practical or theoretical arguments.

 Papers should be a three (3) page extended abstract, and will be selected for contributed talks or for posters.
 Papers should be formated using the [ACM Proceedings Format](https://www.acm.org/publications/proceedings-template)